-Figure 7: Lake-climate impact mechanism over North Africa in the mid-Holocene.
+Figure 6: Lake-climate feedback mechanism over North Africa in the mid-Holocene.
 The lower, middle, and high atmosphere circulation are marked with black, red, and green colors, respectively.
 The weakening signal is represented by '-', and the strengthening signal is represented by '+'.